munshkr/gakuon/README.md

 let compiler = new gk.Compiler();
 let asm = compiler.compile(source);

+// You can get information about the MML document with the
+// Document object:
-// Or, define a Document based on an MML string... let doc = new gk.Document(source);
+let doc = new gk.Document(source);
+console.log(doc.initialState.noteLength);  // 8

-// ...and from that document, generate assembly code let codeGen = new gk.CodeGenerator();
+let codeGen = new gk.CodeGenerator(doc);
-asm = codeGen.generate(doc);
+asm = codeGen.generate();
 ```

 ## Development